-My Grain Free French Bread will satisfy all your cravings with out the gluten or grains!
-With the perfect crunchy crust, just begging for a smear of butter or made into a sandwich.
-Paleo, gluten-free and vegetarian friendly.
+My Gluten Free French Bread will satisfy all your cravings without the gluten or grains!
+With the perfect crunchy crust, this delicious paleo French Bread is just begging for a smear of butter or to made into a sandwich!
+This is a grain-free, dairy-free and vegetarian friendly recipe.

 I’ve never been a much of a sandwich eater, however I LOVE a slice of homemade, warm, crusty french bread slathered with butter.
 It’s the one food I’ve been missing desperately since staying away from gluten & grains.
 And this super easy, grain-free french bread is amazingly close to what I remember eating before I went gluten-free!

 It’s so good that our family (who aren’t grain free) loved my gluten free bread so much, that we all ate more of it than the conventional biscuits during our annual family holiday dinner!!!